 - Seeley’s Horace Walpole and His World

 - Pennant’s Journey from London to the Isle of Wight

-The vast majority of the library’s holdings of printed texts are reflected in Orbis, Yale’s online catalog, and the Walpole and Strawberry Hill items are described in detail in the published bibliographies listed below.
+The vast majority of the library’s holdings of printed texts are reflected in Orbis, and Quicksearch (Books+) Yale’s online catalogs, and the Walpole and Strawberry Hill items are described in detail in the published bibliographies listed below.
 The library’s books can also be found cataloged in Worldcat.
 Indices to other printed materials are available at the library in Farmington.